Ruturajn/Dotfiles/README.md

   [plugin](https://github.com/deviantfero/wpgtk.vim).
 Check the links from the **Theme** section, in the [Setup Details](#setup-details) section if you have any issues while installing `wpgtk` or `pywal`.

+*Note:*
+- *The Setup Install Script places the config files in their respective directories and installs the dependencies.
+Please read the ```README.md``` file placed under the `Ubuntu-Setup-Script` directory and the script, before running the script.
+You can just get the script using curl (see
+  [Ubuntu-Setup-Script/README.md](https://github.com/Ruturajn/Dotfiles/tree/ubuntu/Ubuntu-Setup-Script)), it will clone this repo and do the needfull.*
+- *The `picom.conf` file here, is to be used with the original picom.
+For [Jonaburg's Fork of picom](https://github.com/jonaburg/picom), I use `jonaburg_picom.conf`.
+If you want to use jonaburg-picom use that.*
+- If you don't see the `wifi` widget show up, change line `138` in [qtile/config.py](https://github.com/Ruturajn/Dotfiles/blob/ubuntu/qtile/config.py) to your network interface.
+- *To use the [bright_control](https://github.com/Ruturajn/Dotfiles/blob/ubuntu/qtile/Scripts/bright_control) script, the user will need to be a part of the `video` group.
+This can be done by : `$ sudo usermod -aG video $USER`.*

-If you are using the [Ubuntu_Setup_Install.sh](https://github.com/Ruturajn/Dotfiles/blob/ubuntu/Ubuntu-Setup-Script/Ubuntu_Setup_Install.sh) script, all of these things mentioned about editing files, picom configs (It will also ask you which fork of picom you require and place the default config from that fork in `~/.config/picom/picom.conf`), and adding your user to the groups will be taken care of by the script.
+If you are using the [Ubuntu_Setup_Install.sh](https://github.com/Ruturajn/Dotfiles/blob/ubuntu/Ubuntu-Setup-Script/Ubuntu_Setup_Install.sh) script, all of these things mentioned about editing files, picom configs (It will also ask you which fork of picom you require and place the default config from that fork in `~/.config/picom/picom.conf`), adding your user to the groups and giving you the choice to choose `pywal` with `wpgtk` will be taken care of by the script.
 The script will also backup your `$HOME/.config` directory before making any changes, so you will not loose any data.

 <br />